clairewood/db_ui/README.md

 TO DO:
-- fix bug that won't add new row to Items table based on form input
+- fix bug that won't let me add new row to Items table based on form input

+BEFORE SUBMITTING:
 - drop diagnostic table from DB
-- add .gitignore to project root
 - test that "forever" works
 - turn some form inputs into dropdown menus
 - make sure every file has a source citation